 DO NOT get your puppy or kitten from a pet store unless they deal solely in rescues.

 If you think there is resistance to visiting the puppies or seeing where the puppies live with their mother, you could be dealing with a less-than-reputable breeder.

-After your new cat and older cat are calm when introduced, you can let them have more time together, and give the kitten free reign of the house, but still only while supervised.
-At times when you are not available to supervise, the cat and kitten should not be allowed to interact.
+After your new cat and older cat are calm when introduced, you can let them have more time together and give the kitten free reign of the house, but still only while supervised.
+When you are not available to supervise, the cat and kitten should not be allowed to interact.
 This stage may take several weeks.

 Finally, your cat and kitten are ready to integrate.
-There may still be bumps in the road for many months, as it takes time for solitary animals to peacefully co-exist.
+There may still be bumps in the road for many months, as it takes time for solitary animals to co-exist peacefully.

-Remember, we are here to help you make your decision, and get the best new addition to your family!
+Remember, we are here to help you decide and get the best new addition to your family!
 Do not hesitate to call us with any questions or concerns as you expand your family!